jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Deploy a Ubuntu jump host on Digital Ocean with SSH access
 * Deploy a Kubernetes cluster on Digital Ocean with Observability software pre-configured
 * Install command line tools and utilities
-* Deploy Loki for distributed logging on the cluster
 * Deploy the Online Boutique micro-services application onto the Kubernetes cluster on Digital Ocean
 * Verify operation of the Online Boutique micro-service application
 * Observe the Online Boutique micro-service with the Observability software